 The Registrar of Titles is to register a notice of resolution if the relevant requirements of this Division are satisfied.

-[Section 21H inserted by No. 61 of 1996 s.
+[Section 21H inserted: No. 61 of 1996 s.
 16.]

 21I.
 Effect of registration

 (1) The effect of the registration of a notice of resolution is that without the need for any other documentation —